 How to apply for funding support

 Applications for the Major Events Fund are accepted year round.
-Currently the fund is prioritising events that take place from 1 January 2023.
+The Major Events Fund will no longer be accepting applications for events in 2020 and 2021.
+We are prioritising events that take place from 1 January 2023.

 Please feel free to contact our friendly team if you have any questions.